masseydigital/az-900-exam-prep/README.md

 1) Cuts coding time from built-in services
 2) Add development capabilities without adding staff
 3) Develop for multiple platforms more easily
-4) Use sophisticated tools more affordablys
+4) Use sophisticated tools more affordable
 5) Can support geographically distributed development teams
-6) Efficiently manage application lifecycle through built-in services
+6) Efficiently manage application life cycle through built-in services

 When to use PaaS:
 1) Multiple developers/teams working on the same project
 2) Wish to be able to create your own customized applications